 To a child, ice cream is a thing of wonder.
 Growing up, our favourite end of month treat, was a visit to Carvel Ice Cream.
 There weren’t too many flavours, but that which were there, we loved.
 Vanilla with caramel-nut crunch was my best, my mother, always choosing the cherry and almond.
 I think she’s going to love this recipe.

-The texture of this milky ice cream is lighter than a traditional ice cream.
-It’s is a simple egg-free vanilla ice cream that’s a doddle to make.
-If you choose to make up a basic vanilla bean ice cream, top with the caramel sauce that we made with the Salted pretzel brownies.
-As there are no added preservatives, it ‘s best to use within a week.
-Unfortunately I can’t guarantee that it’ll last that long!
+The texture of this milky Amarena cherry ice cream is smooth and creamy.
+It’s a simple egg-free vanilla ice cream that’s a doddle to make.
+If you prefer a classic vanilla bean ice cream, leave out the Amarena cherries and almonds and serve with this salted caramel sauce.
+Being free of preservatives, it ‘s best to use within a week.
+It probably won’t last that long!

 - 500ml single cream

 - 125ml full cream milk

 - 80ml (1/3 cup) castor sugar

 - 1 teaspoon vanilla extract

 - 2 tablespoons honey